Frequently Asked Questions

 Session rates vary according to clinicians’ license and experience level.

-Sliding scale is available on a limited basis and varies depending on the clinician.
+Reduced fee is available on a limited basis and varies depending on the therapist.
 If cost is a hindrance to services, please reach out to us to discuss.

 Step Two: Ask if you have “out of network” benefits for mental health care.
 They may ask, “outpatient or inpatient?”
 Working with me is considered outpatient care.